Guarino Guarini: Secular buildings

+Theory and writings

 Mathematical and philosophical works

-Guarini wrote ten treatises on a multitude of subjects, including architecture, mathematics and astronomy.
-In 1665, he published Placita Philosophica (A System of Philosophy), a large mathematical-philosophical treatise divided into seven books.
+Throughout his working life Guarini kept up a steady output of literature at the rate of a book every other year.
+His treatises cover a multitude of subjects, including architecture, mathematics and astronomy.
+In 1665, he published in Paris his Placita Philosophica (A System of Philosophy), a large mathematical-philosophical treatise divided into eight parts.
 Guarini published this work while he was a professor of theology in Paris.
 It is a comprehensive, pragmatic system, spanning the fields of logic, anatomy, biology, astronomy, physics, theology and metaphysics.
 Guarino's Placita belongs to the school of thought usually referred to as Baroque Scholasticism.
 It also shares strong similarities to Nicolas Malebranche's Occasionalism.
 The content of the Placita indicates that Guarini attentively followed scientific developments of the era.
-In some cases he endorsed them - for instance, Galileo’s discovery that celestial objects are material and corruptible.
+In some cases, he endorsed them - for instance, Galileo’s discovery that celestial objects are material and corruptible.

 Although, following the views of Aristotle, Guarino denies the existence of a vacuum, he describes and discusses Torricelli's barometer and barometric experiment with a glass tube closed at the top and filled with mercury.
 Guarini's Placita includes an extensive section on theoretical astronomy.
 He defends the Ptolemaic system dismissing both the Copernican and Tycho Brahe’s systems.
 He displays a good knowledge of modern scholarship and quotes frequently from Johannes Kepler’s and Galileo's work.
 The French astronomer and Catholic priest Ismaël Bullialdus is also mentioned numerous times in conjunction with Kepler, particularly when discussing the eccentricity of planetary orbits.
-Guarino gives a lengthy description of the motion of planets and the sun according to the geocentric model.
-He determines fairly accurately the distance between the moon and the Earth and concludes that Galileo's observation of the change in lunar distance is due to a change in velocity; that when the moon appears closer to the earth, it moves faster.
+Guarino gives a lengthy description of the motion of planets and the Sun according to the geocentric model.
+He determines fairly accurately the distance between the Moon and the Earth and concludes that Galileo's observation of the change in lunar distance is due to a change in velocity; that when the Moon appears closer to the Earth, it moves faster.
 Guarini attempts to discover the reason for this, using Euclidean geometry, triangulation and quadratura (quadrature), the available methods at a time that still predate the development of calculus and Newton's law of universal gravitation.
 Prior to the publication of Newton's Principia, Guarini theorizes that the velocity of light is a constant and the movement of light is a perturbance or wave.
-Guarini also theorizes that light travels from the sun to the earth in a vacuum (coniuncta soli est: unde vacua luce) until it reaches the atmosphere creating heat, wind and the movement of the ocean.
+Guarini also theorizes that light travels from the Sun to the Earth in a vacuum (coniuncta soli est: unde vacua luce) until it reaches the atmosphere creating heat, wind and the movement of the ocean.